AndrewJBateman/ionic-angular-slides/README.md

   * [:envelope: Contact](#envelope-contact)

 ## :books: General info
+* Updated to the latest Angular & Ionic versions, all dependencies updated

-* App creates html markup that can be re-used in the [Vue Framework version of this app](https://github.com/AndrewJBateman/ionic-vue-slide).
+* App creates HTML markup that can be re-used in the [Vue Framework version of this app](https://github.com/AndrewJBateman/ionic-vue-slide).
-* Nearly identical hmtl mark-up is used in a [React version of this app](https://github.com/AndrewJBateman/ionic-react-slides)
+* Nearly identical HTML mark-up is used in a [React version of this app](https://github.com/AndrewJBateman/ionic-react-slides)

 ## :camera: Screenshots